hoiho77/Deep-learning/README.md

 # Performance Result
 performance is based on top1-accuracy
-(Training are performed on the 60% of cifar-10 datasets due to the limits of memory)
+(Training is performed on the 60% of cifar-10 datasets due to the limits of memory)

 Model|Epoch|Lr|top1-accuracy|Dataset|
 ---|---|---|---|---|